 There's more...

 In step 5, you create some new RRs for the Cookham.Net zone, which you test in later steps.
 To ensure that AD and DNS replicate the new RRs from, in this case, DC1 to DC2, in step 6, you restart the DNS service on both DCs.
-This ensures replication between the DNS services.
+Restarting the DNS service ensures replication between the DNS services.